What is 0.45924 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 45924 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 45924 are: 1 2 3 4 6 12 43 86 89 129 172 178 258 267 356 516 534 1068 3827 7654 11481 15308 22962 45924